 If you find yourself confused about why you’re writing about a specific case, take a step back to consider the big picture.
 You want to write about a case because that allows you to use an issue in a case to describe broader issues that affect your clients.
 Think about the practical issues that might affect their lives, and present them with that information.
 However, don’t be too salesy.
 You’re educating your clients to demonstrate your expertise, not selling to them.

 In a similar fashion, keep your clients updated with law in the news, especially if it affects them.
 If there are changes in the law or new laws, describe the legalities, what clients should do if they’re affected, and how they can collect evidence.

 You also want to keep clients updated with happenings at your firm, both professionally and personally.
 Include any changes that happened, such as new paralegals that you hired.
 That way, if a new paralegal is reaching out to a client, he or she will already be familiar with the paralegal.
 If someone in your firm has exciting personal news that they’re willing to share, such as a marriage or birth of a child, people loving hearing about that.
 If you’re volunteering, describe how you’re giving back to the community.
 If your firm is large and your clients might not be familiar with your CEO, send a letter from your CEO.
 This will help your clients get a sense of community from your firm.

 If the newsletter is coming from you personally, humanize yourself just like you would humanize your law firm.
 To do this, share something you found interesting that you think your clients will enjoy as well.
 Share a legal joke, a seasonal joke, or a cartoon.

 There are many other newsletter tips that can help increase your engagement, but these should give you a head start.
-While you’re editing your newsletter, if you find yourself wishing you had more Social Security disability, personal injury, workers’ compensation, or FDCPA cases, contact us at 617.800.0089!
+While you’re editing your newsletter, if you find yourself wishing you had more Social Security disability, personal injury, workers’ compensation, or employment law cases, contact us at 617.800.0089!